Tax-advantaged accounts

 Health Savings Account (HSA)

-If you’re enrolled in an Edward Jones medical plan, you can use a Health Savings Account to pay for qualified medical, prescription drug, dental and vision expenses now or save it for the future.
+Invest your HSA funds, use your HSA to pay for qualified medical, prescription drug, dental and vision expenses now or save it for the future.

 Top 4 reasons to use an HSA